harlanji/tinydatacenter/README.md

 See the [website](https://tinydatacenter.com) for more detailed info--source contained within this repository as well, so it can be built and used locally.

+## Known use cases

+* Informational website
+* Live streaming and vodcast
+* Load balancer

+The focus is on [POSSE](https://indieweb.org/POSSE)--publish on your own site, syndicate everywhere--using cloud services such as CDNs to acieve scale and reliability.

 # Contact

 * social @ harlanji d0t com or (four one f1ve).93 seven.7four67 - leave a message, I'll get back to you. call > email > text.